Meet Our Governors

-A degree in Engineering, a postgraduate degree in Marketing and an MBA has resulted in a career that has spanned both large and small organisations - in the UK and internationally.
+A varied education that included a degree in Engineering, a postgraduate degree in Marketing and an MBA resulted in a career that has spanned both large and small businesses - in the UK and internationally.
 I currently work as a consultant focusing on change - both for individuals and organisations.
-I have been a parent with a child at Dauntsey's since 2005 (one is currently here and the other is at University) and a Governor of Great Bedwyn Primary school from 2003 - 2013.
-I joined the Dauntsey's Governing Body in 2014.
-Other interests include walking (with my husband, dog and, under protest, my boys) and theatre.
+I joined the Governing Body in 2014, continuing an association with the school which started with our two boys attending, and thriving, here.
+Other interests include walking (with my husband, dog and, under protest, our boys) and theatre.

 I have spent my career in The City of London, firstly at the Stock Exchange and latterly at Lloyd’s.
-I am currently Chief Executive of ERS that manages Syndicate 218 at Lloyd’s.
+I have just left ERS, that manages Syndicate 218 at Lloyd’s,after 8 years as CEO.
 I have also worked for global financial services firms internationally; in Beijing, Zurich and Johannesburg in senior executive roles.